New York County Uncontested Divorce Checklist—Get Ready for the Separation Process

 When you receive signed divorce papers, file them at the same County Clerk’s office.

 After reviewing and approving the paperwork, the judge signs the Judgement of Divorce.
 Filing the document at the County Clerk’s office is all that remains to be done.

 Most divorce forms can be found online or at your county house and are pretty easy to fill out.
 The divorce settlement agreement is more complex and requires expertise and great care to draft.
-To make your divorce cheaper by avoiding pricey legal services, turn to DoNotPay for help.
+To make your divorce cheaper by avoiding pricey services, turn to DoNotPay for help.